-Acid-base balance – what is it all about?
+Acid-base balance – a factor that is underestimated

 Organs that regulate the acid-base balance

 ... as uric acid with the urine (kidneys)

 ... removed via stool (intestine)

 ... stored temporarily (connective tissue and muscles)